-This page is a guide to the grapes used in the production of red and white wines from the Rhone Valley.
-Like every wine region, the wines of the Rhone Valley obtain their special qualities and unique flavor profile from their terroir, climate, choices made by the wine maker and of course, the grapes planted in the vineyards.
+This page is a guide to Rhone Valley Wine Grapes used in the production of red and white wines from the Rhone Valley.
+Like every wine region, the wines of the Rhone Valley obtain their special qualities and unique flavor profile from their terroir, climate, choices made by the wine maker and of course, the Rhone Valley wine grapes planted in the vineyards.
 All great wine is made in the vineyard and that starts with the grapes.

-By clicking on any of the following links, you can read more detail on what each specific grape varietal provides in the process of winemaking in the Rhone Valle as well as tips on wine and food pairings for each grape varietal.
+By clicking on any of the following links, you can read more detail on what each specific Rhone Valley wine grape varietal provides in the process of winemaking in the Rhone Valle as well as tips on wine and food pairings for each Rhone Valley wine grape varietal.

 Rhone Valley Grape Varieties for Red Wine